djblue/portal/doc/guides/shadow-cljs.md

 - ❌ State is linked to the browser page, so everything is cleared on page reload
 - ❌ Can't be used within an [editor extension](/doc/editors/)

-The pros and cons of `portal.client.web` are:
+The pros and cons of `portal.shadow.remote` are:

 - ✅ Values are persisted across page refreshes
 - ✅ Can manipulate data in a runtime where you might have more powerful tools
-- ❌ Need to coordinate with an external server, usually a port number
 - ❌ Native objects are serialized via pretty-print so you tend to have less leverage